jbcodeforce/yarfba/docs/serverless/lambda.md

 * When migrating existing application [review the different design patterns to consider](./index.md/#designing-for-serverless).
 * Think about co-existence with existing application and how API Gateway can be integrated to direct traffic to new components (Lambda functions) without disrupting existing systems.
 With [API Gateway](./apigtw.md) developer can export the SDK for the business APIs to make integration easier for other clients, and can use throttling and usage plans to control how different clients can use the API.
 * Do cost comparison analysis.
 For example API Gateway is pay by the requests, while ALB is priced by hours based on the load balance capacity units used per hour.
 Lambda is also per request based.
 * Not everything fits into the function design.
 Assess if it makes sense to map REST operations in the same handler.
+AWS [Lambda Powertools](https://docs.powertools.aws.dev/lambda/python/latest/) has a APIGatewayRestResolver that makes the code neat with api being defined with annotation: see [Lambda DynamoDB example](https://github.com/jbcodeforce/yarfba/tree/main/labs/lambdas/lambda-dynamo)
-* Assess for Fargate usage when the application is in container, may run for a long period.
+* Assess when to use Fargate when the application is in container, and may run for a long time period.
 Larger packaging may not be possible to run on Lambda.
-Applications that use non HTTP end point, integrate to messaging middleware with Java based APIs.
+Applications that use non HTTP end point, integrate to messaging middleware with Java based APIs are better fit for Fargate deployment.

 ## Security